Edincobaj/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

 ## Overview of the analysis
-In this analysis we'll be using pyspark to extract, transform and load a large video game dataset of amazon reviews to see the determine if there is any bias toward favorable reviews from Vine members
+In this analysis we'll be using pyspark to extract, transform and load a large video game dataset of amazon reviews to determine if there is any positivity bias toward favorable reviews from Vine members.

 ## Results
 1. How many vine reviews and non-vine reviews were there?